danilolutz/CoreZipCode/README.md

 ## Overview

-> **WARNING**: Early stage development.
-Not for production use yet.
+Normaly we implement ZipCode services every time in each new software we create.
+Well this package is for keep you [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and eliminate the necessity to implement ZipCode services over and over.

-This package is supposed to be used for easily implements address services to yours [Microsoft .Net Core](https://dotnet.github.io/) based software.
+Also this package could be used for easily implements address services to yours [Microsoft .Net Core](https://dotnet.github.io/) based software.

-Also the **CoreZipCode** are designed to be easily extensible, and if you want, implement your own address services.
+And the **CoreZipCode** was designed to be easily extensible, and if you want, implement your own address services, you only must override the API calls.

-We follow the [Semantic Versioning](https://semver.org), so check the package compatibility before.
+We follow the [Semantic Versioning](https://semver.org), so check the package compatibility before use it.

 ## :sunglasses: Get Started